Azathothas/Stars/README.md

 ## C

+- [deadpixi/mtm](https://github.com/deadpixi/mtm) – Perhaps the smallest useful terminal multiplexer in the world.
+- [jedisct1/minisign](https://github.com/jedisct1/minisign) – A dead simple tool to sign files and verify digital signatures.
+- [nanovms/nanos](https://github.com/nanovms/nanos) – A kernel designed to run one and only one application in a virtualized environment
+- [NixOS/patchelf](https://github.com/NixOS/patchelf) – A small utility to modify the dynamic linker and RPATH of ELF executables
 - [sbabic/swupdate](https://github.com/sbabic/swupdate) – Software Update for Embedded Systems
 - [openSUSE/catatonit](https://github.com/openSUSE/catatonit) – A container init that is so simple it's effectively brain-dead.
 - [sudo-project/sudo](https://github.com/sudo-project/sudo) – Utility to execute a command as another user